BryanShirl/Conodont_Crystals/README.md

 ### Running instructions

-### EBSD datasets: Importing, postprocessing, plotting and calculations
+#### EBSD datasets: Importing, postprocessing, plotting and calculations

 Detailed instructions are in `Conodont_Mtex_scripts/INSTRUCTION.md`.
 In this step, datasets required for reproducing plots and tables used in the manuscript are produced.
-These datasets are also provided here as ready files, for users with no access to Matlab.
-Therefore, the following steps can be executed using R Studio:
+Datasets produced are also provided here as ready files, for users with no access to Matlab.
+Users without Matlab can reproduce the analysis of EBSD results by using R Studio:

 #### Comparison of methods used to quantify crystallographic textures

 In R Studio, run `Texture methods comparison/Testing_Quant_Methods_extended.Rmd`.
 It will download the data produced in Matlab, generate the plots and regression results presented in the manuscript.
+Run time on MacOS Sonoma 14.2.1 with 8 GB RAM: 9 s.

 #### Analysis and plotting of Raman spectroscopy data

 In R or R Studio, run `Raman.R`.
 It will download the data produced in Matlab, generate the plots and regression results presented in the manuscript.
+Run time on MacOS Sonoma 14.2.1 with 8 GB RAM: 8 s.

 ### Dependencies